-- It means standing in line for 60+ minutes for a ride that you might be able to walk on without ANY line during a non-peak time of year.
+- Standing in line for 60+ minutes for a ride that you might be able to walk on without ANY line during a non-peak time of year.

 - It means waiting in long lines for food.

-- It means that you might be standing to eat once you finally do get your food because there aren’t any tables or chairs left.
+- You might be standing to eat once you finally do get your food because there aren’t any tables or chairs left.

-- It means not being able to see the sidewalk in front of you in congested areas of the park.
+- Not being able to see the sidewalk in front of you in congested areas of the park.

 - It means being shoulder to shoulder at certain times.

-- It means if you want to watch a parade or attraction you’re going to have to get there very early if you want a seat or even standing room to watch it.
+- Iif you want to watch a parade or attraction you’re going to have to get there very early if you want a seat or even standing room to watch it.

 If you hate to wait (and really, who doesn’t?), consider going to the park during off-peak times.
+What are the best days of the week to visit Disneyland?
 The most optimal days of the week to visit the park are in the middle: Tuesday, Wednesday and Thursday.
-Obviously Saturday and Sunday will be the busiest days of the week but Monday and Friday (especially Friday evenings when locals get off work) may be heavy as well.
+Saturday and Sunday will be the busiest days of the week but Monday and Friday (especially Friday evenings when locals get off work) may be heavy as well.

 Planning your Disneyland vacation takes preparation, especially if you’re a newbie.
 A good research book helps and I highly recommend these for everyone!

-4. What are the “Best” Times to Visit?
+4. What are the Best Times to Visit Disneyland?

 These are my favorite times to visit.
-Naturally trends change every year depending upon the scheduling of special events, ride openings/closures and annual runDisney events.
+Naturally trends change every year depending upon the scheduling of special events and ride openings/closures.